Kansas man dies after motorcycle, Interstate ramp crash - NewsBreak

 Kansas man dies after motorcycle, Interstate ramp crash

 JOHNSON COUNTY—A Kansas man died in an accident just after 3:30p.m.
 Saturday in Johnson County.
-The Kansas Highway...salinapost.com
+The Kansas Highway...greatbendpost.com

 JOHNSON COUNTY—A Kansas man died in an accident just after 3:30p.m.
 Saturday in Johnson County.
-The Kansas Highway...salinapost.com
+The Kansas Highway...greatbendpost.com

 Comments / 0